 Billions of years ago, they say, the solar system was made up of many small objects spread in a disk around the sun.
-Some of those objects grew by pulling other objects to them, much the way a snowball grows when you add more snow to it.
-As these objects grew larger, their gravity attracted more pieces of material to them, until they swept clean the entire zone in a wide path around them.
+Some of those objects grew by pulling other objects into them, much the way a snowball grows when you add more snow to it.
+As these objects grew larger, their gravity attracted more pieces of material to them.
+Eventually, they swept clean the entire zone in a wide path around them.
 In other words, they "cleared their orbit" of other material.
 Because numerous other objects orbit the sun near Pluto, some astronomers say it doesn't have the size to clear its own orbit.

 This image shows the sun and the orbits of the outer planets: Jupiter, Saturn, Uranus and Neptune.
 The picture shows that the orbits of the two, new plutoids — Pluto and Eris (originally called 2003 UB313, as marked here) — in red.
 By definition

 So far, astronomers have named one other plutoid — the dwarf planet Eris, whose discovery in 2003 sparked the controversy over whether it was correct to continue calling Pluto a planet.
 Since then, astronomers have found other plutoids, Marsden says.

 "Now that we’ve gotten the go-ahead from the IAU, the third plutoid will be named soon,” he says.